-It’s important that the display you choose is compatible with your graphics card as well as having all the features required for smooth gaming performance as we mentioned above, such as Adaptive-Sync/FreeSync.
+It’s important that the display you choose is compatible with your graphics card as well as has all the features required for smooth gaming performance, as we mentioned above, such as Adaptive-Sync/FreeSync.

 2) By Adjusting Your In-Game Settings

-This is why Nvidia GTX users should choose G-sync over V-sync as it syncs with the monitor’s refresh rate, effectively doubling its response time and providing tear-free images.
+This is why Nvidia GTX users should choose G-sync over V-sync, as it syncs with the monitor’s refresh rate, doubling its response time and providing tear-free images.

-Older monitors with fixed refresh rates (60 Hz) work well in games as they simply update on the same frequency that was set by the user.
+Older monitors with fixed refresh rates (60 Hz) work well in games as they simply update on the same frequency set by the user.

 Unfortunately, newer models (120+Hz) don’t allow you to simply choose your refresh rate – whether it’s 60, 75, 120, or 144 Hz and still be able to turn up/down V-Sync settings in games since a majority of games need to match this setting with their game’s frame rate so that there is no screen tearing issues.